Research

 Physical, social and research environment

-Departments may provide some or all of the following facilities for their PGR students:
+Schools would normally provide some or all of the following facilities for their PGR students, although these will often be shared with other users:

-• Access to desk space and computer facilities (designated facilities are often provided where required by the student)
+• Access to desk space and computer facilities (designated facilities are often provided where required by the student).
+The student should complete a DSE assessment within the first 2 weeks as part of their compulsory training.

-In addition, departments provide PGRs with a wide range of formal and informal mechanisms designed to better integrate them with other PGR students and with the departmental research environment, for example:
+In addition, schools provide PGRs with a wide range of formal and informal mechanisms designed to better integrate them with other PGR students and with the school research environment, for example:

 • Regular PGR student seminars at which students can hear about each other’s research and practice presenting their own work, and/or hear from internal or external speakers